-The kiwifruit industry's 2018 labour crisis will not be a unique event
+The kiwifruit industry's labour crisis is likely to continue

 Strong demand for New Zealand's Zespri kiwifruit has led to increased production.
-In the 2018 season, around 140 million trays will be produced - 20 million more than 2017.
+In the 2018 season, almost 160 million trays were produced - up from 126 million trays in the 2017 season.
 This figure is forecast to increase to 190 million by 2027.
-The Ministry of Social Development declared a seasonal labour shortage in May, identifying 1,200 vacancies as almost 70 per cent of the season's total kiwifruit crop remained on vines awaiting picking.
+The Ministry of Social Development declared a seasonal labour shortage in April 2019, with estimates of the potential labour shortfall at peak around 3,550 people in the Bay of Plenty's kiwifruit industry.

 The increased production of kiwifruit combined with a severe shortage of labour in New Zealand has created the perfect storm for a crisis.
-It is concerning to note that without swift intervention from the kiwifruit industry and Government, this crisis will not be isolated to 2018.
+It is concerning to note that without swift intervention from the kiwifruit industry and Government, this crisis will continue.